lepisma/lepisma.github.io/_posts/2017-03-05-optional-typing.md

 this really is a reflection of how popular type hinting is.
 If not many are going to use it, there will always be lesser stubs in there.

-Of course your IDE / editor need to support on-the-fly type checking to actually be helpful.
+Of course your IDE / editor needs to support on-the-fly type checking to actually be helpful.
 Emacs has [flycheck](http://www.flycheck.org/en/latest/) which has an [extension](https://github.com/lbolla/emacs-flycheck-mypy) for adding mypy as a checker.
 PyCharm